 また会えてうれしいわ。 | Mata aete ureshī wa. | I'm happy to see you again. |

-I noticed in the sentences and in the jisho translations that the word ureshii can be used in a variety of situations to replace words like great, thank you, comforting, pleased, proud, and grateful.
+I observed in the sentences and in the translations from jisho that the word ureshii can be used in various situations to replace words like great, thank you, comforting, pleasure, proud, and grateful.

 Below we will show some words that have the ideogram [嬉] or adjective ureshii: